nabihacodes/Multiple-Linear-Regression/README.md

 Modeling: Multiple Linear Regression
 We implemented a Multiple Linear Regression model to predict the price of a car.
 The basic steps involved:

-Defining the independent variables (features) and the dependent variable (price).
+Defining the independent variables (all the FEATURES) and the dependent variable (price).
 Splitting the dataset into training and test sets (e.g., 80-20 split).
 Fitting the model using the training data and evaluating it on the test data.
 Regularization Techniques
 To prevent overfitting and improve generalization, we applied the following regularization techniques:

-Ridge Regression:

-Added L2 penalty to reduce model complexity.
-Controlled the size of coefficients by introducing a regularization parameter (alpha).
 Lasso Regression:

 Added L1 penalty to perform both regularization and feature selection by shrinking coefficients of less important features to zero.
-Elastic Net (optional):

-Combined L1 and L2 regularization techniques, offering a balance between Ridge and Lasso.
 Model Evaluation and Validation
 The model's performance was evaluated using the following metrics: